SarathiPrabu/CourseSellingApp/README.md

 npm install &&
 npm run dev
 ```
 This will launch the application in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Usage